Why Expanding I-77 South with New Toll Lanes Is the Wrong Path for Charlotte

 2. Join the movement to reconnect Charlotte

-We’ve formed a growing coalition of neighborhood organizations, nonprofits, and local businesses who believe Charlotte deserves better than another massive highway widening.
+We’ve formed a growing coalition of neighborhood organizations, nonprofits, and local businesses that believe Charlotte deserves better than another massive highway widening.

 If you’re part of an organization that would like to join this coalition, simply reply to this email and let us know.